Yusupov Palace#12 in Best Things To Do in St. Petersburg

 Also known as the Moika Palace, Yusupov Palace is a St. Petersburg landmark.
 It was the main residence of the House of Yusupov, which was a wealthy family of Russian nobles.

-However, the real claim to fame for the palace is that it was the location where Rasputin – a controversial holy man and mystic – was assassinated in 1916.
-Felix Yusupov and his co-conspirators carried out the act -- which ended up being far more difficult than he'd anticipated.
+However, the palace's real claim to fame is that it was the location where Rasputin – a controversial holy man and mystic – was assassinated in 1916.
+Felix Yusupov and his co-conspirators carried out the act – which ended up being far more difficult than he'd anticipated.
 According to him, Rasputin ingested enough cyanide to kill five men; he was shot multiple times, then bludgeoned with an iron bar and dumped in the Moika River.
 Once Rasputin's body turned up, it turned out that he had actually died from drowning.
 Whether this story is fact or fiction doesn't seem to matter to recent visitors, who say it only adds to the palace's overall appeal.
 Note that the area of the palace pertaining to Rasputin's assassination is not open to visitors at all times.
 Some reviewers reported that it is only open to visitors in the evenings.

 Yusupov Palace is accessible from the Sadovaya metro station and open daily from 11 a.m. until 6 p.m.
 Tickets start at 450 rubles (or around $7) for adults; prices fluctuate depending on how many areas of the palace you wish to tour.
 Audio guides are available for an added fee (and according to past visitors, the guide is worth the extra rubles).
 For more information, visit the official website.

 More Best Things To Do in St. Petersburg

 #1 Hermitage Museum and the Winter Palace